ildar-shaimordanov/my-scripts/shell/+unsorted/README.md

     ./zzz: line 5: Y: Empty or unset variable

+# `./ffmpeg-rescale`

+Rescale video using `ffmpeg`

+    Usage: ffmpeg-rescale [-W WIDTH] [-H HEIGHT] FILE...

+    Scaling works following these rules:
+    scale=WIDTH:-2		with -W WIDTH only
+    scale=-2:HEIGHT		with -H HEIGHT only
+    scale=WIDTH:HEIGHT	with both -W WIDTH -H HEIGHT scale=640:-2		if no options specified

+    Positive numbers mean video resolution in pixels.
+    -2 means to keep an aspect ratio and parity.

 # `./get_ipv4.sh`

 The function tries to gather an IPv4 address for a specified interface.